 When you are thinking about buying a hot tub, there are a variety of nuances to consider.
 An important one is the shape of your hot tub.
-Today we will focus on one of the rather rare options of hot tubs — corner ones.
+Today we will focus on one of the rather rare options of spas — corner ones.
 There are not so many of them on the market, and the saddest thing is that they are difficult to find in stock, especially the high-quality ones.

 (These models are available on marketplaces at the time of writing, perhaps not all of them will be in stock later).

 To choose the top three models, we researched more than different hot tub brands.
 Through personal interviews, review research, and wet tests, we figured out exactly what criteria are important and how to choose a corner spa (we’ll talk about that next).

 For now, in the table, we have provided a brief overview of these models.
 If you want to know more about each of them along with the pros and cons, you can go to a detailed review.

 Warranty: 5-year shell, 1-year parts, and 90 days labor

 Best fit for those who are suffering from back and knees pain and need a powerful massage